waitinfuture/emapreduce/intl.en-US/User Guide/Open source assembly/Presto/SQL statement.md

     query EXCEPT [DISTINCT] query
     ```

-    参数ALL和DISTINCT来控制最终哪些行会出现在结果集中，默认设为DISTINCT。
+    The argument ALL or DISTINCT controls which rows are included in the final result set, and the default is DISTINCT.

-    -   ALL， 有可能返回重复的行。
+    -   ALL: may return duplicated rows;
-    -   DISTINCT，对结果集进行去重。
+    -   parmnamepar DISTINCTparmname : eliminates duplicated rows.
-    `INTERSECT`和`EXCEPT`不支持ALL选项。
+    The ALL argument is not supported for `INTERSECT` or `EXCEPT`.

-    上述3个集合运算可以组合使用，运算从左到右进行，`INTERSECT`的优先级最高，因此，组合运算`A UNION B INTERSECT C EXCEPT D`实际的顺序是`A UNION (B INTERSECT C) EXCEPT D`。
+    The above three set operations are processed left to right, and `INTERSECT` has the highest priority.
+That means `A UNION B INTERSECT C EXCEPT D` is the same as `A UNION (B INTERSECT C) EXCEPT D`.

--   UNION
+-   **UNION**

-    `UNION`对两个查询的结果集做并集运算，通过ALL和DISTINCT来控制是否剔除重复项。
+    `UNION` combines two query result sets, and uses the ALL and DISTINCT arguments to control whether or not to remove duplicates.

-    -   示例1
+    -   Example one

         ```
         SELECT 13
         UNION
-        SELECT 42;
+        Select 42;
          _col0
         -------
             13